 Note: I recently acquired my own copy of this catalog.
 I’ve updated this article with all-new, high resolution scans.
-Please allow a moment or two for the images to load.
+Please allow a moment or two for the images to load, or try refreshing the page if some images are missing.
 Open images in a new page if you wish to zoom in and see fine details.

 Here is the 1982 Mattel Toys dealer catalog (or at least the portion relevant to the MOTU line).
 Intended for retailers, the catalog debuted at Toy Fair, February 17, 1982.
 Mattel’s dealer catalogs showcased all the latest and greatest releases, along with existing merchandise.
 Because the Masters of the Universe line debuted in 1982, this catalog has the smallest amount of space devoted to the line (only three pages) compared to subsequent years.
 What’s valuable about this particular catalog is that all of the MOTU items are prototypes (albeit late-stage prototypes, with a few exceptions), rather than factory-produced examples.
 The sculpt on most of these items is the final sculpt, with the exception of Teela, Wind Raider, Zodac’s armor, Castle Grayskull’s jaw bridge (specifically the locking mechanism) and Man-At-Arms’ armor.
 There are earlier prototypes of figures like He-Man and Skeletor that don’t appear here – so these photos represent a snapshot of what had been finalized at a particular point in time, very close to the debut of the line in stores.